-Large HMO Property
+Large HMO property

-An HMO property is thought to be large if it has six or more tenants forming more than one household.
+An HMO property is thought to be large if it has eight or more tenants forming more than one household.
 If you’re thinking of buying this type of property, you will need to look at more specialist HMO Mortgages.

 A building such as a pub converted to an HMO could be considered large simply due to the type of property.
 It would be unusual for a first-time landlord to be considered for a large HMO mortgage, but not impossible.
 As a larger HMO would be harder to manage, a managing agent could be useful.